tasosxak/nectar-lang/README.md

 # Syntax
 Let's see some commands.
 In nectar you can declare functions, classes and variables.
-The execution of nectar program starts from the main function.
+The execution of nectar program starts from the main function which is one and only one.

 * **Class Declaration**: